 - e.
 Open main door.
-The dryer must stop and ALL output indicator lights on the back side of the microprocessor (computer) board must go out. - f.
+The dryer must stop and ALL output indicator lights on the back side of the microprocessor controller (computer) board must go out. - f.
 Try to restart the dryer with the main door open. - g.
-The microprocessor (computer) board's L.E.D. display must read "DOOR." - h.Close the main door and restart the dryer. - i.
-Functional check of microprocessor (computer) board is complete.
+The microprocessor controller (computer) board's light emitting diode (L.E.D.) display must read "DOOR." - h.
+Close the main door and restart the dryer. - i.
+Functional check of microprocessor controller (computer) board is complete.